Leading in Times of High Volatility and Uncertainty

 We are living in a period of relentless and accelerating change.
-Even when we welcome the change, the enormity of it can be like drinking from a fire hose; eventually, we will reach our limit.
+Even when we welcome the change as leaders, the enormity of it can be like drinking from a fire hose; eventually, we will reach our limit and so will our people.

 Under stress, our human system triggers our survival states.
 We become quick to anger and more reactive out of fear.
-We feel anxious, depleted and overwhelmed.
-Some of us may feel sadness or grief.
-Over time, this stress in our system can cause health problems and burn out.
+We feel frustrated, anxious, depleted and overwhelmed.
+Some of us are agitated, others numb out.
+Over time, this stress in our nervous system can cause health problems and burn out.

-Survival behaviors generate tension in our relationships at work.
-They affect team performance leading to unproductive conflict and missed opportunities.
+Survival behaviors generate tension in work relationships.
+They affect team performance and result in unproductive conflict and missed opportunities.
 Everything becomes harder because people in survival are not at their best.
 They become exhausted and siloed.
 Sooner or later, all of this will show up in the financials.

 We have an unprecedented need to fill this gap.